NVIDIA-Genomics-Research/AtacWorks/tutorials/tutorial2.md

 ![subsampled_NK_cells](NK.2400.50.png)

-Compared to the 'clean' signal from 2400 cells, the aggregated ATAC-Seq profile of these 50 cells is noisy.
-The Pearson correlation between the 50-cell track and the 2400-cell track is only <insert correlation> on Chromosome 10.
-Because the signal is noisy, peak calls calculated by MACS2 on this data are also inaccurate; the AUPRC of peak calling from the noisy data is only <insert AUPRC> on Chromosome 10.
+Compared to the 'clean' signal from 2400 cells, the aggregated ATAC-seq profile of these 50 cells is noisy.
+Because the signal is noisy, peak calls calculated by MACS2 on this data (shown as red bars below the signal tracks) are also inaccurate.
+The AUPRC of peak calling by MACS2 on the noisy data is only 0.20.

 As reported in our paper, we trained an AtacWorks model to learn a mapping from 50-cell signal to 2400-cell signals and peak calls.
 In other words, given a noisy ATAC-seq signal from 50 cells, this model learned what the signal would look like - and where the peaks would be called - if we had sequenced 2400 cells.
 This model was trained on data from Monocytes and B cells, so it has not encountered data from NK cells.
-Likewise, Chromosome 10, which we will use for testing here, was also not used in training the model.

 If you want to train your own AtacWorks model instead of using the model reported in the paper, refer to Tutorial 1 (link).